The-OpenROAD-Project/OpenLane/docs/source/getting_started/installation_common_section.rst

 --------------------------------------------------------------------------------

-If you get Docker permission error when running any Docker images, then likely, you forgot to follow steps to make Docker available without root or you need to *restart your Operating System*.
+If you get Docker permission error when running any Docker images, then likely, you forgot to follow the steps to make Docker available without root or you need to *restart your Operating System*.

 .. code-block::